-Key Rules: PD 49 - Applications under the Companies Acts and

-related legislation; PD - Insolvency; Insolvency Rules 1986; Insolvent Companies (Disqualification of Unfit Directors) Proceedings Rules 1987; PD - Directors
+Key Rules: PD 49A - Applications under the Companies Acts and related legislation; PD - Insolvency Proceedings; Insolvency Rules 1986; Insolvent Companies (Disqualification of Unfit Directors) Proceedings Rules 1987; PD - Directors Disqualification Proceedings

-Disqualification Proceedings

 - 20.1 The Companies Court is a part of the Chancery Division.
-Applications in the High Court under the Companies Act 2006, , the Financial Services and Markets Act 2002, the Insolvency Act 1986 in relation to companies registered in England and Wales, and the Company Directors Disqualification Act 1986, must be commenced in the Companies Court.
+Applications in the High Court under the Companies Act 2006, the Financial Services and Markets Act 2002, the Insolvency Act 1986 in relation to companies registered in England and Wales, and the Company Directors Disqualification Act 1986, must be commenced in the Companies Court.
 Proceedings concerning insolvent partnerships, under the Insolvent Partnerships Order 1994, are also brought in the Companies Court (unlike proceedings against partners separately, which, if the partner is an individual, are brought in bankruptcy).
 Many other kinds of application are brought in the Companies Court.
-Appeals in Companies Court matters are dealt with in Chapter 10. - Applications, other than in insolvency, are governed by the Civil Procedure Rules and PD 49 Applications under the Companies Acts and related legislation. - 20.3 Applications in insolvency relating to companies (and to insolvent partnerships) are governed by the Insolvency Rules and PD Insolvency Proceedings. - 20.4 Proceedings under the Company Directors Disqualification Act 1986 are governed by the Insolvent Companies (Disqualification of Unfit Directors) Proceedings Rules 1987 and the PD Directors Disqualification Proceedings. - 20.5 Proceedings in the Companies Court under a particular statute should be entitled accordingly, thus:
+Appeals in Companies Court matters are dealt with in Chapter 10. - 20.2 Applications, other than in insolvency, are governed by the Civil Procedure Rules and PD 49A Applications under the Companies Acts and related legislation. - 20.3 Applications in insolvency relating to companies (and to insolvent partnerships) are governed by the Insolvency Rules and PD Insolvency Proceedings. - 20.4 Proceedings under the Company Directors Disqualification Act 1986 are Proceedings Rules 1987 and PD Directors Disqualification Proceedings. - 20.5 Proceedings in the Companies Court under a particular statute should be entitled accordingly, thus: